ceva24/havenplanner/docs/README.md

 ### Not yet implemented

 -   Character ability card augments
--   Track battle goal progress
 -   Locked characters and items
--   Content from Forgotten Circles, Jaws of the Lion, Crimson Scales and Frosthaven
+-   Content from Forgotten Circles, Jaws of the Lion, Crimson Scales, Trail of Ashes and Frosthaven

 ## 💻 Development